Hollow Tree, Tasmania: Montacute

 Captain William Langdon established a single storey, slate roofed, sandstone homestead which he named 'Montacute' after the village where he was born in Somerset.

 In 1830, Langdon had captained the ship Thomas Laurie from England to Van Diemen's Land, on board was John Glover, who was to become one of the first landscape painters in Australia and who sketched Langdon in one of his sketchbooks.
 In 1838, Glover painted Montacute.
-The painting shows the main house, secondary buildings and the surrounding wall within the wider landscape.
+The painting shows the main house, secondary buildings, and the surrounding wall within the wider landscape.
 Montacute was one of three colonial homesteads painted by Glover in 1837–38, including Ratho in Bothwell and Cawood in Ouse.
-The paintings capture vividly the isolation of the properties, surrounded by wilderness, while also suggesting the success of their owners running them productively.
+The paintings capture vividly the isolation of the properties, surrounded by wilderness, while also suggesting the success of their owners in running them productively.
 Art curator and author David Hansen has written of these three paintings show what was a theme in Glover's works: "the triumph of colonial order in the unruly antipodean Paradise" and are among his most beautiful depictions of the Australian countryside.

 While the house itself is now an abandoned ruin, Langdon, a devoted supporter of the Church of England, also built a church on the property, St James' in 1856–57, which still stands in good condition, with services conducted there occasionally.
 St James' was consecrated on the 11th of November 1858, in a ceremony led by Tasmania's first bishop, Francis Nixon, and was described in an article in The Courier: